-- [C.5] maximises the number of paired players or, (almost) equivalently, minimises the number of downfloaters.
-The simplest (and most obvious) choice for the failure value here is the number of players that we cannot pair68.
-In our example, we need to build three pairs and we are going to make all of them since we are making all the possible pairs, the failure value is zero. - [C.6] minimises the overall difference of scores between paired players (PSD, see A.8).
+- [C.6] minimises the overall difference of scores between paired players (PSD, see A.8).
 This very important parameter is always zero in any candidate pairing of a homogeneous bracket, because all players have by definition identical scores (actually, trying to apply that criterion in a homogeneous bracket makes no sense at all).
 In fact, this criterion only applies for heterogeneous brackets, where minimising the PSD is practically equivalent to pair as many MDPs as possible, and the most natural failure value is the PSD itself.
 However, we will let the matter be for the time being, to be back there later on. - [C.7] chooses the best downfloaters, viz. those that best pair the next bracket, maximising the number of pairs and minimising the pairing score difference.
 Of course, this criterion does not apply in any bracket that, as the present one, does not produce downfloaters at all.
-The failure value here is actually not a single number as usual, but a couple of numbers: the first one indicates the number of pairs that cannot be built in the next bracket, while the second one indicates the PSD in the next bracket.
+The failure value here is actually not a single number as usual, but a couple of numbers: the first one indicates the number of pairs that cannot be built in the next bracket, while the second one indicates the PSD in the next bracket. - [C.8], minimise the numbers of topscorers, or topscorers' opponents, who [C.9] minimise the numbers of topscorers, or topscorers' opponents, who get a colour difference with an absolute value higher than 2 [C.8]; or who get the same colour three times in a row [C.9].
+These criteria only apply when pairing the last round, and only in processing those brackets that actually contain topscorers.
+The failure values would be the numbers of topscorers, or topscorers' opponents, mentioned above.
+In the present bracket, both those numbers are zero, as there are no topscorers at all (this is not the last round!).